-- 1.01 The Guidelines on Unlisted Capital Market Products under the Lodge and Launch Framework (Guidelines) is issued by the Securities Commission Malaysia (SC) pursuant to section 377 of the Capital Markets and Services Act 2007 (CMSA). - 1.02 These Guidelines set out the requirements that must be observed for the purposes of exclusively making available unlisted capital market products to- - (a) sophisticated investors in Malaysia; or - (b) persons outside Malaysia. - 1.03 For the purposes of these Guidelines, unlisted capital market products shall not include shares and real estate investment trusts. - 1.04 These Guidelines are divided into the following four sections: - (a) Section A sets out the general requirements on the Lodge and Launch framework that apply to all unlisted capital market products and Responsible Party; - (b) Section B sets out the specific requirements for each type of unlisted capital market products' structure, the roles and responsibilities of the Responsible Party and their continuous obligations, and revision to information lodged; - (c) Section C sets out the additional requirements that apply to Shariahcompliant unlisted capital market products, as applicable; and - (d) Section D sets out the transitional provisions that apply to unlisted capital market products which have been approved or authorised by the SC prior to the Lodge and Launch framework.
+- 1.01 The Guidelines on Unlisted Capital Market Products under the Lodge and Launch Framework (Guidelines) is issued by the Securities Commission Malaysia (SC) pursuant to section 377 of the Capital Markets and Services Act 2007 (CMSA). - 1.02 These Guidelines set out the requirements that must be observed for the purposes of exclusively making available unlisted capital market products to the persons described in paragraph 1 of Part 1, Schedule 5 of the CMSA. - 1.03 For the purposes of these Guidelines, unlisted capital market products shall not include shares and real estate investment trusts. - 1.04 These Guidelines are divided into the following four sections: - (a) Section A sets out the general requirements on the Lodge and Launch framework that apply to all unlisted capital market products and Responsible Party; - (b) Section B sets out the specific requirements for each type of unlisted capital market products' structure, the roles and responsibilities of the Responsible Party and their continuous obligations, and revision to information lodged; - (c) Section C sets out the additional requirements that apply to Shariahcompliant unlisted capital market products, as applicable; and - (d) Section D sets out the transitional provisions that apply to unlisted capital market products which have been approved or authorised by the SC prior to the Lodge and Launch framework.